 Simple assault and aggravated assault are very similar offenses.
 Both involve knowingly, intentionally, or recklessly causing bodily harm to another person.
 The difference is the degree of harm and the circumstances of the assault.
 Simple assault involves minimal to moderate harm, while aggravated assault involves more serious injuries or more shocking circumstances.
 The penalties for aggravated assault tend to be higher than those for simple assault.
 These charges may also be connected, and simple assault charges may be upgraded to aggravated assault under certain circumstances.

 If you are facing assault charges, our Philadelphia criminal defense attorneys can help you.
-Call The Law Offices of Lloyd Long at (215) 302-0171 for a free case evaluation to get started.
+Call The Liberty Law Team at (215) 826-3314 for a free case evaluation to get started.

 What Constitutes Simple Assault and Aggravated Assault in Pennsylvania?